 Now, FINRA is holding Craig Scott Capital accountable for the excessive trading, which it described as churning.
 This type of excessive trading involves making trades in a customer’s account in order to earn a commission.

-FINRA is also accusing the firm of not putting into place and enforcing a “reasonable supervisory system” to prevent excessive trading and failing to properly supervise the registered representatives involved in the alleged wrongdoing so these behaviors could have been prevented.
+FINRA is also accusing the firm of not putting into place and enforcing a “reasonable supervisory system” to prevent excessive trading and failing to properly supervise the registered representatives involved in the alleged wrongdoing so these behaviours could have been prevented.
 The regulator accused Craig Scott’s owners of not taking reasonable action even though they detected the red flags indicating that excessive trading might be taking place.

 CFD Investments Settles FINRA Case Alleging Inadequate Supervision of Nontraditional ETFs

-FINRA said that CFD Investments will pay a $30K fine to resolve the regulator’s findings that the firm did not put into place and “enforce” a supervisory system that could properly review the sales of leverage and inverse exchange-traded funds by its representatives.
-CFD Investment settled without admitting or denying to the findings.
+FINRA said that CFD Investments will pay a $30K fine to resolve the regulator’s findings that the firm did not put into place and “enforce” a supervisory system that could properly review the sales of leveraged and inverse exchange-traded funds by its representatives.
+CFD Investment settled without admitting or denying the findings.

 According to the self-regulatory organization, about 150 transactions were involved in CFD Investments’ sales of $2M of non-traditional ETFs to customers.
 The firm is accused of failing to have adequate written procedures to deal with the risks involved and not formally training the representatives that sold these investments to retail customers.
 Also, said FINRA, a number of customers ended up holding these ETFs for “long periods” because the firm lacked the surveillance tools to monitor accounts for “potentially unsuitable and lengthy holding periods.”